algorithmiaio/dev-center/_pages/event-flows/amazon-sqs.md

 Click **Send Message** and the payload will be consumed by Algorithmia and sent to the configured algorithm as input for execution.

 To verify, open the **Data Sources** menu item in the left sidebar and navigate to the `COLLECTION_NAME` data collection that you configured above as the destination for your algorithm to write data.
-Based on the payload shown above in the **Message body** section, the collection should contain the file `some-new-file`, with contents equal to `file contents to store`.
+Based on the payload shown above in the **Message body** section, the collection should contain the file `some-new-file`, with contents equal to the string `file contents to store`.

 <img src="{{site.cdnurl}}{{site.baseurl}}/images/post_images/eventlisteners/amazon-sqs-file-contents.png">